brcontainer/prevent-duplicate-tabs/README.md

 Configuration | Description
 --- | ---
-`close olders` | Close the old tabs and keep the most recent one with the same URL `keep the tab that is active` | Don't close active tabs
+`close olders` | Close the old tabs and keep the most recent one with the same URL `keep the tab that is active` | Don't close active tabs.
+If disabled, when the active tab is closed, the browser will switch to the old tab

 ### URLs